 If somehow, your file for child custody is based on any faulty.
 For example, if you and your spouse or ex-spouse divorced before for any personal issues or anything.
 This will be considered as the case faulty.

-In this situation, an experienced family attorney can help you by providing you necessary navigation.
-Also, an attorney can preserve your ground from losing.
+In this situation, an experienced family lawyer can help you by providing you necessary navigation.
+Also, a lawyer can preserve your ground from losing.
 And again, they can give you the necessary advice that the defendant party may claim for.

 Getting child support: